 A little more off the beaten track!

-If you fancy something a little different, then at the end of the canal boat route there is an airplane graveyard you can pay a local family who have made the place home to explore.
+If you fancy something a little different and more of a unique Bangkok itinerary, then at the end of the canal boat route there is an airplane graveyard you can pay a local family who have made the place home to explore.
 This place is seriously surreal, eery and a little bit creepy too!
 But we love a good urban exploration and this one really lived up to the bill!
 Read all about it here, oh and how a 7 year old boy threatened us with a needle there too: Exploring the eerie airplane graveyard Bangkok!

 On our hit list for next time!